Stemming from SEC Guidance Concerning Balance Sheet Treatment of Warrants, Tailwind Acquisition Corp. Announces Receipt of NYSE Continued Listing Standard Notice

 On April 12, 2021, the staff of the Securities and Exchange Commission (âSECâ) issued âStaff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies (âSPACsâ)â (the âStatementâ), which clarified guidance for all SPAC-related companies regarding the accounting and reporting for their warrants.
 The immediacy of the effective date of the new guidance set forth in the Statement has resulted in a significant number of SPACsÂ re-evaluatingÂ the accounting treatment for their warrants with their professional advisors, including auditors and other advisors responsible for assisting SPACs in the preparation of financial statements.
 This, in turn, has resulted in the Companyâs delay in preparing and finalizing its financial statements as of and for the quarter ended March 31, 2021 and filing its Form 10-Q with the SEC by the prescribed deadline.

-Under rules, the Company generally has six months following receipt of the notification of non-compliance to regain compliance with the continued listing standard, subject to any extensions by .
+Under NYSE rules, the Company generally has six months following receipt of the notification of non-compliance to regain compliance with the continued listing standard, subject to any extensions by NYSE.

 Cautionary Statement Regarding Forward-Looking Statements